Weaving a Story: Production

+In the episode's original script, Ritsuko hypothesized that Eva-00 was rejecting Shinji, or conversely that Shinji was rejecting the Eva.
+During production, animator Mitsuo Iso proposed making Rei a girl destined to die at her first menstruation.
+The story for the Dummy System, a piloting system based on Rei's pseudo-personality first mentioned in "Weaving a Story", was not written by Iso, but was already present in "Angel Invasion," which he wrote, although he was not involved in the writing of the subsequent installments.
 Most of the episode consists of a summary of the previous thirteen installments, with the use of numerous captions written in Matisse Mincho font and in bold type.
+Writers Álvaro Arbonés and David Bordonaba-Plou noted that a summary episode for an anime was usual at the time.
 The entire first part is devoid of background music; the staff also kept character lines to a minimum.
 The second part, on the other hand, while presenting unedited sequences and continuing the plot, consists of images constructed using photographic material collected from previous episodes.
 The number of new frames was reduced to only five hundred.
 Whilst normally for summary episodes duplicate films of the scenes already filmed are used, Neon Genesis Evangelion staff decided to re-photograph the component drawings for "Weaving a Story" instead.
 For the scene of Sachiel's attack, the crew intentionally deleted the flying VTOL vehicles present in the original installment.
-The staff also added old sequences with different colouring, such as the scene where the Eva-00 goes berserk.
-Takashi Nagasako, Junko Iwao, Takehito Koyasu, Katsumi Suzuki, Miki Nagasawa, Tetsuya Iwanaga and Kotono Mitsuishi played unidentified characters audible in the background of the scenes of "Weaving a Story".
-Yoko Takahashi, who had already sung the opening theme song, also sang a version of "Fly Me to the Moon" which was later used as the episode's closing theme song, later replaced in later editions of the series by a version called "Rei solo/Normal".
+The staff also added old sequences with different colouring, such as the scene where Eva-00 goes berserk.
+Takashi Nagasako, Junko Iwao, Takehito Koyasu, Katsumi Suzuki, Miki Nagasawa, Tetsuya Iwanaga, and Kotono Mitsuishi played unidentified characters audible in the background of the scenes of "Weaving a Story".
+The voice acting of scenes from previous episodes was also redone.
+The scene where Asuka and Shinji scream while kicking the Angel Israfel, for example, is covered by the soundtrack in the original episode, while for "Weaving a Story", Asuka and Shinji's voice actresses, Yūko Miyamura and Megumi Ogata, had to play the scream scene that was originally left silent several times.
+Yōko Takahashi, who had already sung the opening theme song, also sang a version of "Fly Me to the Moon" which was later used as the episode's closing theme song, later replaced in later editions of the series by a version called "Rei solo/Normal".